The Arizona Department of Housing does not regulate the "Arizona Residential Landlord and Tenant Act" or resolve landlord and tenant issues.

 While the Civil Rights Division of the Arizona Attorney General's Office investigates and resolves housing discrimination complaints, ADOH takes an active role in the education and training of housing providers to ensure awareness of fair housing laws.

-Housing providers and housing consumers who would like to attend a free training on the Fair Housing Act and their responsibilities and rights under the law may contact the Southwest Fair Housing Council.
-In the Phoenix area call (602) 252-3423.
-In Tucson, (520) 798-1568.
+Housing providers and housing consumers who would like to attend a free training on the Fair Housing Act and their responsibilities and rights under the law may contact the Southwest Fair Housing Council in Tucson, (520) 798-1568.

 Fair housing trainings and workshops are provided throughout the state of Arizona.
 At least four fair housing workshops are conducted within each of the 13 rural counties in Arizona per year, with Pima and Maricopa Counties receiving at least one workshop per year.
 Half of these workshops are geared toward housing professionals such as site managers, property owners, leasing agents, lenders, and housing authority staff.
 The other half are geared toward housing consumers.
 However, they are open to anyone that would like to attend.
 Continuing Education Units (CEU) for real estate professionals that need to fulfill this requirement are also provided.

 Every five years, ADOH researches and writes an analysis of Impediments to Fair Housing Choice for submission to the U.S. Department of Housing and Urban Development (HUD).
 This document identifies the barriers to fair housing throughout the state as well as actions ADOH will undertake to reduce or eliminate identified barriers to fair housing.

 When based on race, color, sex, religion,national origin, familial status or disability, the following actions by housing providers or professionals are prohibited under the Fair Housing Act:

 - Refusing to show, rent or sell a house, lot, or apartment.